FutureSolutionDev/Deploy-Center-Server/README.md

 ### Admin Login Shows "User account is disabled"
 - The server reactivates the oldest admin automatically, so restart the service to recover access.
+- If `DEFAULT_ADMIN_PASSWORD` is set, the recovered admin password is reset to that value so you can log in right away.
 - Make sure the `DEFAULT_ADMIN_*` environment variables are set to known credentials so a fallback admin can be created when none exist.
 - If you intentionally disabled all admins for security reasons, re-enable at least one account directly in the database to avoid the automatic recovery.